lanaFerrari/punk-api/README.md

 # Punk API

-In this website the user can check all Brewdog Beers and filter them by High ABV, Low ph, Range and by name.
-This project was created to exercise the use of React and API's
+On this website, the user can check all Brewdog Beers and filter them according to their ABV, pH, Range, and name.
+Our purpose in this project is to understand and practice React and API's.

 ## Goals:
 - Built entirely in React